Land Transport Authority: History

-Incorporation of Land Transport Authority
+Incorporation

-Land Transport Authority (LTA) was established on 1 September 1995, formed from the merger of various public sector entities, namely the Registry of Vehicles, Mass Rapid Transit Corporation, Roads & Transportation Division of the Public Works Department and Land Transportation Division of the former Ministry of Communications.
+The Land Transport Authority (LTA) was established on 1 September 1995 and was formed by the merger of various public sector entities: the Registry of Vehicles, Mass Rapid Transit Corporation, Roads & Transportation Division of the Public Works Department and Land Transportation Division of the former Ministry of Communications.

 1996 Land Transport White Paper

-On 2 January 1996, the Land Transport Authority published the 1996 Land Transport White Paper, titled "A World Class Land Transport System".
+On 2 January 1996, the LTA published the 1996 Land Transport White Paper, titled "A World Class Land Transport System".
 It outlined the government plans.
 Changes to existing schemes were proposed along with schemes were introduced across various transport sectors.
 This included the Electronic Road Pricing (ERP) scheme, which eventually become ubiquitous in the city state.

 1996 Rail Financing Framework

 The 1996 Rail Financing Framework was a scheme that set out the financing framework of the rail transport system.
 In the white paper, it was phrased that the financing framework of the rail transport system would eventually be run on the basis of partnership, which the government and its regulatory authority would provide the assets and infrastructure (which remain fully owned by the regulatory authority), with commuters paying for the operating costs and operators extracting efficiency dividends within standards and fares set by the regulatory authority.

 The framework allowed for an open up of the rail transport market with the operation aspects of the industry no longer tied to the authorities, allowing for more autonomy of the incumbent operator and new operators to enter the market.
 This also laid the foundation for the restructure and flotation of SMRT Corporation, previously a state-owned incumbent operator under the name Mass Rapid Transit Corporation, in 2000.
+Subsequently, the MRT logo was replaced in 2001 into the yellow and green logo and was designed after the privatisation of SMRT Corporation and SBS currently operates the North East Line, Sengkang LRT and Punggol LRT.

 The framework was revised in 2008 as the New Rail Financing Framework (NRFF), which saw the regulatory authority re-assuming the full ownership of all rail assets, where the ownership and maintenance of which were previously held responsible under the individual operators.